-The Group derecognises a financial liability when its contractual obligations are discharged or cancelled, or expire.
-The Group also derecognises a financial liability when
+The Group derecognizes a financial liability when its contractual obligations are discharged or cancelled, or expire.
+The Group also derecognizes a financial liability when its terms are modified and the cash flows of the modified liability are substantially different, in which case a new financial liability based on the modified terms is recognized at fair value.

-On derecognition of a financial liability, the difference between the carrying amount extinguished and the consideration paid (including any non-cash assets transferred or liabilities assumed) is recognised in profit or loss
+On derecognition of a financial liability, the difference between the carrying amount extinguished and the consideration paid (including any non-cash assets transferred or liabilities assumed) is recognized in profit or loss.